acend/website-hugo/site/content/en/trainings/kubernetes.md

   img3 : "images/trainings/ACEND_CodeA@2x.jpg"

-main_text: "Container technologies, Kubernetes above all, have become more important in recent years and now are a significant driver of digitalization.
+main_text: "Container technologies, Kubernetes above all, have become more important in recent years and now are a significant driver of digitalization.\n\n
 This two-day training in German or English provides a practical and easy-to-understand introduction to these Open Source technologies.
 Our trainers draw on considerable practical experience and are certified Kubernetes Administrators."

 accordion:
     enable : true